Ruaridh McConnochie

-Ruaridh McConnochie (born 23 October 1991) is an English rugby union player.
-He was a member of the silver medal-winning team in Rugby sevens at the 2016 Summer Olympics, and a full England International, making his debut against Italy at St James's Park in September 2019, with a second cap, against USA at the 2019 Rugby World Cup.
+Ruaridh McConnochie (born 23 October 1991) is a British rugby union player.
+He was a member of the Great Britain silver medal-winning team in Rugby sevens at the 2016 Summer Olympics, and a full England International, making his debut against Italy at St James's Park in September 2019, with a second cap, against USA at the 2019 Rugby World Cup.

 He wasn't selected to play again for England since, and as a result has become eligible to play for Scotland through his Scottish parents.
 His great-grandfather James Macdonald represented Scotland in football and his grandfather Hamish Macdonald was a scratch golfer and a member of the R&A in St Andrews.

 Early life

 McConnochie attended Yardley Court and Cranbrook School, Kent, where he played for the school's 1st XV rugby union team.

 McConnochie played rugby at the University of Gloucestershire, as well as playing for Nuneaton RFC between 2012 and 2014 before joining Hartpury College.